tamucc-comp-bio/classroom_repo_2024/lectures/lecture12.md

 As with most other coding languages, `python` allows you to create [functions](https://en.wikipedia.org/wiki/Subroutine).

-When dividing the complex task of making a program into steps, it is important to avoid over and underdividing.
+When dividing the complex task of making a program into steps, it is important to avoid both over and underdividing.
 * Too many user-defined functions are hard to track
 * Too few user-defined functions makes bloated code (too many lines)